• Skip to primary navigation

 Fresh breadcrumbs in a frying pan.

-Grate slices of bread on the largest holes of a box grater and then place the crumbs in a dry frying pan on a low heat.
+Grate slices of bread on the largest holes of a box grater and then place the crumbs in a dry frying pan on low heat.

 Toasted breadcrumbs in a frying pan.